ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

 > assuming Alice does not publicize its public key, then it is not
 > possible for an onchain observer to determine which Bob is being
 > used, or even that this is a swap-in-potentiam address.
+> Thus, a keypath spend of the MuSig of both Alice and Bob is used
+> in preparation for a future where we can use MuSig2 with PSBTs.

 #### Test Vectors For Internal Public Key Derivation